 Approximate Yearly System output

 Compare prices from local companies fast & free

 As of the 31st of March 2019, the feed in tariff no longer exists.
 Currently, you can make money from any unused electricity by selling it back to the National Grid.

 Now that the Feed in Tariff has ended there are two other options:

 The first is a battery which will store the unused electricity and means that you can run off grid depending on the amount you collect and use.

 The second is the Smart Export Guarantee introduced by the government which means that energy suppliers will compete to give households the best price for their excess electricity.
 Homeowners will still see a long-term payment and faster return on their investments.

-It is true that solar panels will never be cheap, but never the less, they are a good investment.
+It is true that solar panels will never be cheap, but nevertheless, they are a worthwhile investment.
 Annually you can expect to save between £85 to £500+ on your energy bills depending on how much power you use daily and how many people live in your household.
 Those eligible for the FIT payments will save more money every year for 20 years.
 Even without FIT payments or when the payments end the power produced by your solar set up will be free.

 Old feed in tariff (FIT) rates:

 If you were lucky enough to sign up before the 31st of March 2019 you would have received these payments.
 If you have a property which has an EPC of D or above, the FIT rate was 3.79p at scheme end.
 You can find the rates on the Ofgem website.